JustinePa/ARMS-marine-alien-SDM/script/contingency.areas.computing/READme.md

       - `chl_baseline_2000_2018_depthmean_chl_mean_1.tif` — coastline
         reference raster (from Bio-ORACLE, used to define the ocean mask)
       - `new_stack_mean_norm01_current.tif` — stacked suitability raster

+> ℹ️ The complete `Datalayers/` folder used in the published analysis
+> is archived in the [Figshare repository](https://figshare.com/s/ab27e1dcaee11ba59e88).
+> Download and place it in the same directory as the cold spot scripts.

 ### Setup